 - You will probably NOT see: the people whose lives have been saved via medical research; their families; the actual point of the procedures themselves; the ordinary lives of the scientists; the animals being looked after in any way; proposals for a viable alternative (some tried less acceptable ones).

 It's pretty obvious that even in fiction, there are no easy answers.
 For a start, whichever side of the debate that the show/book/comic falls in, it will probably caricature the other side - either scientists are evil animal killers who will do anything For Science!, or anyone who has anything to do with animal rights is a misinformed and fanatical vigilante or a A Nazi by Any Other Name.
-It would be extremely unusual for a scientist and an animal rights person to sit down and have a civil conversation about their differing points of view (for a start, it makes for pretty bad drama
+It would be extremely unusual for a scientist and an animal rights person to sit down and have a civil conversation about their differing points of view (for a start, it makes for pretty bad drama).

 Back in reality, this is a very, very complicated subject.
 No matter what your stance on it is, be prepared for someone to disagree with you.
 Whichever side of the debate you fall on, though, the squeamish and nightmare-prone should probably avoid the examples...

-- I Am Legend with Will Smith featured large scale animal testing on rats.
+- I Am Legend features large-scale animal testing on rats.
 The experiments are for the sake of humanity, so it's good.
-The fact that they were infected vampiric rats probably helps justify his work, too.
+The fact that they're infected vampiric rats probably helps justify his work, too.
 Not to mention the experiments Neville performs on the darkseekers, whom he doesn't see as humans (at first).

 - Temple Grandin's books, which promote humane practices in livestock handling, point out that tests of animal behavior are often the only way to make life better for animals, by determining what causes them distress so it can be avoided.
 Does take the animals' point of view, as Grandin warns that we can't just assume that an animal will be content with the same conditions we'd find comfortable.